Vote for your favorite among this year’s Readers’ Choice Finalists

 In Greenhouse Grower’s Medal Of Excellence Awards tradition, three awards are presented for breeding:

-The Readers’ Choice Award is voted on by our readers, who vote both online and at the AmericanHort Cultivate’16 in July.
+The Readers’ Choice Award is voted on online by our readers.
 Breeders submit their top plants for consideration for this award.

 The Industry’s Choice Award is selected by a panel of industry members who attend Spring trials and saw introductions in person.

 The Editor’s Choice Award is chosen by Greenhouse Grower Editor Laura Drotleff.
 See Greenhouse Grower’s Medal Of Excellence Industry’s Choice And Editor’s Choice Winners for 2016.

 Winners of all three awards, along with awards for Medal of Excellence In Marketing and Industry Achievement, will be announced July 17 at the Evening Of Excellence at Cultivate’17 in Columbus, OH.
 Please plan to join us!

 Color: Green and white stripes, ripens to solid red